 Regardless of their shape or style, windows that are close to your ceiling can be a hassle to treat.
 In many cases, the window tops are outside normal reach, and getting the stepladder out every day is a hassle.
 That means that Hartford homeowners with high ceiling windows might want to go with a window treatment that you can either keep in a single position, or open and close remotely.
 It would be even better if that window treatment was also able to effectively block outside light from coming in.

 The Sunburst recommendationfor tall & high ceiling windows: Motorized shades or plantation shutters.
 Motorized shades can operate with the simple flip of a switch, without any hassle.
-Alternatively, with plantation shutters most homeowners choose to position the louvers in a single ideal position, and rarely if ever need to reposition them.
+On the other hand, with plantation shutters most homeowners choose to tilt the louvers to a single ideal position, and rarely if ever need to reposition them.
 Both choices address the biggest problem of tall windows!

 Eyebrow windows are the semi-arched windows usually found above other, standard square windows.
 Due to their position and curved shape, eyebrow windows come with issues that few other windows do in regards to finding your perfect window treatment.

 The Sunburst recommendation for eyebrow windows: Plantation shutters.
 Basically any other window treatment has serious disadvantages when put on eyebrow windows.
-Drapes, blinds, and shades mask the unique shape and a long window treatment can cover the empty space between the eyebrow window and the rectangular window under it.
-Since shutters are custom-made to perfectly fit in your eyebrow window frame, they’re far and away the best option for this window type.
+Drapes, blinds, and shades hide the unique shape and a long window treatment can cover the empty space between the eyebrow window and the rectangular window under it.
+Since shutters can be custom-made to perfectly fit in your eyebrow window frame, they’re far and away the best option for this window type.